wso2/docs-mi/en/docs/reference/mediators/enrich-mediator.md

     -   **Custom** - Custom XPath value.
     -   **Envelope** - Envelope of the original message used for enriching.
     -   **Body** - Body of the original message used for enriching.
     -   **Property** - Specifies a property.
-For information on how you can use the Property mediator to specify properties, see [Property Mediator]({{base_path}}/reference/mediators/property-mediator).
+For information on how you can use the property mediator to specify properties, see [Property Mediator]({{base_path}}/reference/mediators/property-mediator).
     -   **Inline** - Specifies a literal value for enriching.
     -   **Key** - Specifies that the target type is key.
 Specifically used to rename an existing key name in JSON payloads. *(Supported for JSON only)*.
 -   **XPath Expression** - Refer the [Source configuration](#source-configuration) above.

     !!!
 Info
         The target type depends on the source type.
-For the valid and invalid combinations of source and target types, see below table.
+For the valid and invalid combinations of source and target types, see the below table.

         <table>
             <tr>